-After 16 April 2024, waiting lists are held for Essex schools ranked according to the admissions criteria for the individual school.
-These lists include all children offered a lower preference school than the waiting lists school for both on time and late applications.
+After 16 April 2025, waiting lists are held for Essex schools ranked according to the admissions criteria for the individual school.
+These lists include all children o ered a lower preference school than the waiting lists school for both on time and late applications.

-If you have been offered a higher preference school but decide that you want your child to be considered for one of your lower preference Essex schools, you can request for them to be added to that school's waiting list by writing to the School Admissions team to request this.
+If you have been o ered a higher preference school but decide that you want your child to be considered for one of your lower preference Essex schools, you can request for them to be added to that school's waiting list by writing to the School Admissions team to request this.

 If you want your child added to the waiting list for a non-Essex school, you will need to contact the relevant LA or school to find out how to do this.
-Essex County Council cannot give you any information on waiting lists for non-Essex schools.
+Essex County Council cannot